thebestwp/thebestwordpress/content/posts/cloudflare.md

 - Site C: 3.18 GB saved / 3.36 GB total bandwidth (95%)

 While bandwidth itself is not a scarce resource for small sites, this reduction in traffic means that each origin server is going to have a lot less work to do.
-CloudFlare reduces traffic to the origin server.
+Cloudflare reduces traffic to the origin server.

 ### Web Application Firewall
 The WAF provides protection from known threat IPs.